Tyrrell Hatton Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Hatton is playing at The Sentry for the first time in the past five years.
+- This is Hatton's first time competing at The Sentry in the past five years.

 Hatton's Recent Performances

-- Hatton has posted one top-10 finish and three top-20 finishes over his last five events.
+- Hatton has earned one top-10 finish and three top-20 finishes over his last five appearances.

-- He has an average score relative to par of -4 in his last five events.
+- He has carded an average score of -4 over his last five tournaments.

 - Off the tee, Tyrrell Hatton has averaged 304.5 yards in his past five tournaments.

-- Hatton is averaging 0.729 in terms of Strokes Gained: Putting in his past five tournaments.
+- In his past five starts, Hatton is averaging 0.729 Strokes Gained: Putting.

 - In his past five starts, Hatton is averaging 1.553 Strokes Gained: Total.